ethereum/solidity-blog/_posts/2022-02-09-underhanded-solidity-contest-2022-announcement.md

 ## The Submission 📨

-Before you submitting your code ensure that:
+Before submitting your code ensure that:
 + The entirety of your submission is licensed under an open-source license.
 + In your submission you use Solidity v0.8.0 or newer.
 + You have carefully read the [Coding Brief](https://underhanded.soliditylang.org/#coding-brief).

-Please email your submissions before the deadline [2022-03-16] to ``sol_underhanded@ethereum.org``.
-Entries should consist of a ZIP file containing a README describing your submission and how it works, and one or more Solidity files.
+Please email your submissions before the deadline [2022-03-16, 11:59PM UTC] to ``sol_underhanded@ethereum.org``.
+Entries should consist of a ZIP file containing a README describing your submission and how it works, a separate file for spoilers, and one or more Solidity files.

 Each person can only enter one submission.
-If you want to make a team submission, nominate a single person to submit on your team’s behalf.
+If you want to make a team submission, nominate a single person to submit on your team's behalf.
 Since entries will be forwarded to the judges and assessed anonymously, please do not include identifying information in the ZIP file.

 ## The Deadline ⏳